 - MS in Computer Science, Networks Engineering, Electrical Engineering, or a related field, or extensive practical experience.

-- Ability to be critical against proposed or adopted solutions, but in a constructive way.
+- Able to be critical against proposed or adopted solutions, but in a constructive way.

 - Comfortable getting your proposals reviewed and criticized in detail in favor of finding the optimal solution.

-- Comfortable adapting your mode of operation to fit with the teams guidelines for collaboration.
+- Able to adapt your mode of operation to fit with the team's guidelines for collaboration.

 - Self-driven and independent, capable of seeking and learning the necessary tools and technologies to complete your tasks.

-- Understand the value of decentralised, content-addressable, p2p networks.
+- Understand the value of decentralized, content-addressable, p2p networks.